 Garlic Breadsticks remind me of the unlimited basket of breadsticks served at Olive Garden.
 I have eaten a countless number of those, and I have even been known to take the leftovers home for later!
 I love dipping these in soups and sauces, and there is nothing better than a garlicky breadstick to have alongside my Classic Fettuccini Alfredo.
 Plus, these breadsticks are pretty simple to make!

 With just a few ingredients, you can make these garlic breadsticks to have in time for dinner!
 Add some melted butter and garlic salt for a savory bonus.

-Dig in and enjoy!
 Store the breadsticks in a breadbox or plastic storage bag at room temperature (not in the refrigerator) for up to 5 days.
 Let them cool completely if you store them in the freezer.
-Be sure to label the freezer-safe container with the date.
+Be sure to label and date the freezer-safe container.
 The breadsticks will last up to 3 months in the freezer.

 - 2 tablespoons granulated sugar

 - 2 teaspoons kosher salt